felixfontein/ansible-tools/README.md

 ### Filters for working with domain names

 - `felixfontein.tools.dns_zone`: given a domain name, returns the DNS zone, i.e. the label before the public suffix and the public suffix.
 For example, `"www.ansible.com" | felixfontein.tools.dns_zone == "ansible.com"` and `"some.random.prefixes.ansible.co.uk" | felixfontein.tools.dns_zone == "ansible.co.uk"`.
+This is sometimes also called the registered domain, or registerable domain.
 - `felixfontein.tools.dns_zone_prefix`: given a domain name, returns the part before the DNS zone.
 For example, `"www.ansible.com" | felixfontein.tools.dns_zone_prefix == "www"` and `"some.random.prefixes.ansible.co.uk" | felixfontein.tools.dns_zone_prefix == "some.random.prefixes"`.
 - `felixfontein.tools.get_domain_suffix`: given a domain name, returns the public suffix.
 For example, `"www.ansible.com" | felixfontein.tools.get_domain_suffix == ".com"` and `"some.random.prefixes.ansible.co.uk" | felixfontein.tools.get_domain_suffix == ".co.uk"`.
 - `felixfontein.tools.remove_domain_suffix`: given a domain name, returns the part before the public suffix.
 For example, `"www.ansible.com" | felixfontein.tools.remove_domain_suffix == "www.ansible"` and `"some.random.prefixes.ansible.co.uk" | felixfontein.tools.remove_domain_suffix == "some.random.prefixes.ansible"`.

+Note that these filters can only handle International Domain Names (IDNs) when the [Python library `idna`](https://pypi.org/project/idna/) is installed.

 ## Using this collection